sonatype/actions/README.md

 A set of [GitHub Actions](https://github.com/features/actions) for interacting with different [Sonatype](https://www.sonatype.com/) products.

+Sonatype GitHub Actions also support integration with GitHub Code Scanning, part of the [GitHub Advanced Security](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security) feature, which displays detected vulnerabilities on the GitHub Security tab.
+You can use the `evaluate` or `run-iq-cli` actions in combination with the `upload-sarif-file` parameter to take advantage of this functionality.
+GitHub Advanced Security is available for GitHub Enterprise customers and public repositories.

 The action set currently contains a couple of top-level actions:

 - [Evaluate Action](evaluate/README.md)